 Side effects of flu vaccines

 Side effects are usually mild and occur within the first 24 to 48 hours following immunisation.
-Common side effects associated with influenza vaccination include soreness and redness at the injection site and fever.
+Common side effects associated with influenza vaccination include soreness and redness at the injection site.

 One brand of influenza vaccine used in 2010 was associated with more serious side effects in children younger than 5 years, including high fever.
-This brand of vaccine – Fluvax – is not being used for children in this age group and is not recommended for children aged younger than 9 years in Australia in 2018.
+This brand of vaccine – Fluvax – is no longer available in Australia.
 There are other brands of vaccine that are recommended for use in children.

 In general, the risk of severe side effects from influenza vaccines is much smaller than the risk of serious complications from having flu.